yanyinzhao/WeightedTerrainCode/README.md

 This project provides the implementation of the algorithm for finding the shortest path on 3D weighted terrain surface using divide-and-conquer and effective weight.

-Our algorithm DLSP-EWSL, and the baseline algorithms, i.e., algorithm FSP, algorithm LSP, algorithm FSP-BSSL, algorithm FSP-EWSL, and algorithm DLSP-BSSL are studied.
+Our algorithm ProgLogSP-EffWeight, and the baseline algorithms, i.e., algorithm FixSP, algorithm LogSP, algorithm FixSP-BinarySearch, algorithm FixSP-EffWeight, and algorithm ProgLogSP-BinarySearch are studied.
 We refer the readers to our paper for more details.

 In total, we compared six algorithms as follows:

-- algorithm FSP (baseline)
+- algorithm FixSP (baseline)
-- algorithm LSP (baseline)
+- algorithm LogSP (baseline)
-- algorithm FSP-BSSL (baseline)
+- algorithm FixSP-BinarySearch (baseline)
-- algorithm FSP-EWSL (baseline)
+- algorithm FixSP-EffWeight (baseline)
-- algorithm DLSP-BSSL (baseline)
+- algorithm ProgLogSP-BinarySearch (baseline)
-- algorithm DLSP-EWSL (our algorithm)
+- algorithm ProgLogSP-EffWeight (our algorithm)

 Make sure there is a folder called "input/" and a folder called "output/" under the working directory.
 They will be used for storing the input/output files.